 The conceptual system for teaching children a language, whether children with autism or not, is not found in theories.
 Our mothers, fathers, sisters, brothers, aunts and uncles etc. showed us, guided us - indoctrinated us in a cultural practice.
 They taught us how to do all kinds of things with words... to make promises, to ask, to describe, to provide directions, to tell, to invite, warn, assert, proclaim, negotiate, confirm, disagree, offer, refuse, etc.....not to tact, mand or intra-verbal.
 They helped us learn the rules for the use of words that are used to express the many concepts that are a part of our language such as "what", "where", "when", "how", "why", "car", "ball", "carry, "climb", "red", "three", etc.

 This is what we, as children, learned in our indoctrination in the practice.
 Guides in this practice don't need to have mastered a theory of language or possess a masters degree in order to guide well...it requires only their own mastery of the practice.
 Our job, as interventionists, is similar.
-Except in our case, rather than wait for situations or conditions to occur naturally so that we might guide children in what they might do/say under particular circumstances, we first need to provide training in the rudiments of a language and then contrive situations and introduce activities which allow for pointed practice and guidance around those circumstances in which appropriate linguistic forms and accompanying words can be used... whose uses are determined by convention, not theory or science.
-Within these circumstances, there are no 'fixed responses' (i.e., responses "controlled" by antecedent stimuli) but rather, appropriate ones; one's appropriate in the practice.
-Therefore, the situation in which someone greets me by saying "Hi", does not predict "Hello" in return.
-Any number of appropriate responses can be imagined such as "Where've you been?", "How's your Mother?", "I like your hair" etc. What constitutes a 'correct' response is determined by context (circumstances), activity and the practices of the verbal community.
+Except in our case, rather than wait for situations or conditions to occur naturally so that we might guide children in what they might do/say under particular circumstances, we first need to provide training in the rudiments of a language and then contrive situations and introduce activities which allow for pointed practice and guidance around particular circumstances in which appropriate linguistic forms and accompanying words can be used... whose uses are determined by convention, not theory or science.
+Within those circumstances, there are no 'fixed responses' (i.e., responses "controlled" by antecedent stimuli) but rather, appropriate ones - those appropriate within the practice.
+Therefore, the situation in which someone greets someone by saying "Hi", does not predict or control "Hello" in return.
+Any number of appropriate responses can be imagined such as "Where've you been?", "How's your Mother?", "I like your hair" etc. What constitutes a 'correct' response is determined by context (circumstances), history, activity and the practices of the verbal community.